Embed the application journey

 partnerName: 'example', // YouLend will provide this

-createEmbedToken, // SDK calls this whenever it needs a token
+createEmbedToken, // Embedded Component Package calls this whenever it needs a token

 environment: 'sandbox', // or 'production'